kel-z/HSR-Scanner/README.md

 - Set output location for the JSON file.
 - Filter light cones and relics based on a minimum rarity or level threshhold.

+For slower systems, the scanner might perform its inputs too fast for the game to respond or render in time.
+To work around this, there are two types of delays that can be increased in the configure tab:
+- Navigation delay for navigating between different pages (inventory, character details, etc.)
+- Scan delay for clicking between individual items (relics, light cones, and characters).

 The scanner uses `b` and `c` by default to navigate to the inventory and character screen, respectively.
 If you changed these hotkeys, you will need to update the corresponding key in the configure tab.

+If debug mode is enabled, the scanner will save ALL the screenshots taken during a scan to a debug folder in the specified output directory.

 ## Output